Devendra616/DSA/7.dynamic_programming/readme.md

 3. [Coins Sum](./3.coins_sum_memoization.js) : If it is possible to form a specific amount provided using coins of particular denomination.
 Coins are unlimited.
 4. [Min and Max Coin Sum](./4.min_max_coin_sum.js) : Find minimum and max no of coins required to reach a specific amount using particular denomination.
 5. [Robot Destination](./5.robot_destn.js) : Find no of possible unique paths that can be used to reach from a point to destination point in a grid provided.
+6. [Min and Max path count in grid](./6.min_max_path_count.js) : Find minimum/maximum cost of reaching last point of grid from first point.
+You can move only right and down.